Mental Health Advice: Overcoming Game Day Anxiety During The Super Bowl

 While there may be benefits to supporting a team, in some cases, this support may also negatively impact a person’s mental health.
 Some ways that rooting for a team can negatively impact mental health may include:

 Highs and lows may be a part of the sporting experience, which may be helpful to understand before following any sports team.
-To make the playoffs and Super Bowl Sunday more enjoyable, you may prepare yourself mentally for these big events.
+To make the playoffs and Super Bowl Sunday more enjoyable, prepare yourself for the mental and physical arousal that may come with these significant events and embrace that nervous feeling as excitement rather than anxiety.
 Even with preparation, a loss may sting for a short time.
 However, it is still possible to have a good time whether your team wins or loses.
 Below are some strategies to prepare for the big game.

 Set realistic expectations during the playoffs

 Fans can take steps to set realistic expectations around their team’s success or failure in the playoffs.
-For some fans, their team may seem to be the only team that should win the game.
-However, in any game, outcomes may vary.
+For some fans, their team may seem to be the only team that should win the game, and a win might feel like a self-fulfilling prophecy thanks to a trusty precompetition routine.
+However, in any game, outcomes vary—anything can happen, which may make fans feel anxious.
 Fans can remind themselves that the result is uncertain and beyond their control.
 They may also acknowledge that losses are a part of sports and don’t have to define one’s fan experience.

 Focus on the experience

-During the Super Bowl, focusing on the whole experience may be helpful.
-For example, focus on who you are watching the game with, the food you are eating, and the overall experience of watching the game.
+During the Super Bowl, focusing on the whole experience can be a good thing, and it may be helpful.
+For example, focus on who you are watching the game with, the food you are eating, and the overall athletic performance and experience of watching the game.
 Focusing on friends and family members can make the game memorable, whether your team wins or loses.

-There may also be other notable moments unrelated to the game, such as memorable commercials or the Super Bowl Halftime Show.
+There may also be other notable moments and other types of performances unrelated to the game, such as memorable commercials or the Super Bowl Halftime Show.
 The halftime show can be as memorable as the game.
-For instance, recent exciting shows included Katy Perry at the University of Phoenix Stadium in 2015, Justin Timberlake at U.S. Bank Stadium in 2018, and the spectacle in Santa Clara in 2016 at Levi Stadium, which included Beyonce, Coldplay, and Bruno Mars.
+For instance, recent exciting shows included Katy Perry at the University of Phoenix Stadium in 2015, Justin Timberlake at U.S. Bank Stadium in 2018, and the spectacle in Santa Clara in 2016 at Levi Stadium, which included Beyoncé, Coldplay, and Bruno Mars.
 These shows may help build memories and shared experiences, making the game more enjoyable.

-Although games and season-culminating events like the Super Bowl may cause stress, some strategies and techniques can reduce their impacts on mental health.
+Although games and season-culminating events like the Super Bowl may give you the rush and thrill, they may also cause higher stress levels.
+Certain strategies and relaxation techniques can help control your emotions and reduce their impact on mental health.
 Stress reduction techniques may include deep breathing or meditation before, during, or after a game.
-You can also avoid physical stressors such as excessive caffeine or alcohol consumption, which may increase feelings of stress and anxiety.
+Engaging in positive self-talk during the game can also be beneficial.
+You can also avoid physical stressors such as excessive caffeine or alcohol consumption, which may increase feelings of stress, panic, and other physical symptoms and signs of anxiety in your body, such as having trouble sitting still and experiencing chest pain or muscle tension.

 Another strategy may be to monitor or check in with your emotions throughout the game.
-Try to step away for a minute or two if stress increases.
-You can also try to limit events or stimuli that cause emotions to rise, such as trash-talking or engaging in heated debates over the game.
+Try to step away for a minute or two if stress increases and you find yourself becoming excessively worried, anxious, or nervous.
+You can also try to limit stressful events or stimuli that cause emotions to rise, such as trash-talking or engaging in heated debates over the game.

 Socialization strategies during the Super Bowl

 How a person socializes during a game may impact stress and anxiety.
-Consider watching the game with supportive people who create a relaxed environment.
+Consider watching the game with supportive people who create a relaxed environment and talk positively, which may reduce anxiety and build self-confidence in turn.
 You might avoid people rooting for the other team on Super Bowl Sunday or those who also get overly excited or wrapped up in the game’s outcome.

 Watching the game with supportive people may not always be possible.
 In these cases, try to set boundaries for yourself and others.
 A boundary can mean stepping away when the game becomes too stressful or letting others know if you need more space or less intense commentary.